What Is Bolt and Its Types? | Parts of a Bolt | Types of Bolts | Types of Nuts | Types of Washers

 Types of Bolts:

 The Bolts are one of the most versatile structural fasteners, available in a vast array of configurations to suit different materials & strength requirements.
-These fasteners differ mainly in thread specification, length, and head size, with different combinations of these characteristics resulting in bolts with different functions.

-They usually require a drilled hole and a filler nut or mating portions taped for installation, and, unlike screws, they are generally not tapped.
 The terminology that distinguishes between bolt types is often for inconsistent and incorrectly used screws, so it is best to select your bolt based on your project specifications rather than the exact name indicated on the supplier’s website.

 • Carriage Bolt:- Carriage bolts feature a domed or countersunk head with a square underside that prevents post-installation from operating.
 They are often used with wood & masonry.